leekunrigas/Reactivities/README.md

 # Reactivities
-Training project for dotnet with React
+Training project for dotnet with React with Clean Architecture (Domain/Persistence/Application/API)